Aggregation in Blazor Pivot Table Component

 NOTE

-This feature is applicable only for relational data source.
+This feature is applicable only for the relational data source.

-End user can perform calculations over a group of values (exclusively for value fields bound in value axis) using the aggregation option.
-By default, values are added (summed) together.
-The other aggregation types are explained below.
+End users can perform calculations on groups of values (specifically for value fields placed in the value axis) by using different aggregation types.
+By default, values are combined by summing them.
+Additional aggregation types are described below.

 NOTE